rishavhack/OOPS-Concept-and-Threads-In-Python/Inheritance and Polymorphism/README.md

 ### Below program is based on setter() and getter()
 >A programmer in the software development is creating Teacher class with setter() and gett() method as shown in Program 1.
-Then be saved this code in a file 'Teacher.py'
+Then be saved this code in a file 'Program 1'.
+Program 1 and Program 2 are connected

 **Program 1**
 >A python program to create Teacher class and store it into Program 1.py module

+**Program 2**
+>A python program to use the Program 1 class(Teacher)

+**Program 3**
+>A Python program toa ccess the base class constructor from sub class

+###When the programmer writes a constructor in the sub class, the super class constructor is not available to the sub class.
+In this case, only the sub class, only the sub class constructor is accessible from the sub class object.
+That means the sub class constructor is replacing the super class constructor.
+This is called ***constructor overriding***.Similary in the sub class, if we write a nethod with exactly same name as that of super class method, it will override the super class method.This is class ***method overriding***.Consider Program 4

+**Program 4**
+>A python program to override super class constructor and method in sub class